xDivisionByZerox/preferred-configs/README.md

 # preferred-configs
-A collection of my preffered, most used config files.
+A collection of my preferred, most used config files.